tinganho/csm-spec/README.md

 SLIM
 ====

-Slim is a package/dependency manager for JavaScript.
+Slim is a package manager for Typescript.
 It analyze your code to efficiently shake off non-used function.
-It is also the ES6+ package manager for Client-Server Rendered Applications.
+It is also a package manager for Client-Server Rendered Applications.
+It allows pre-processing code block inclusion for each platform—client or server.
+It addresses some of the big problem with node applications being very heavy in code.
+Each member of this package management tool must pay a yearly fee—this fee is later shared through module owners and maintainers.
+The formula for sharing fee is based on the amount of code and popularity.

 ## Contents
  * [Module](#module)